Retrospec Weekender 10′ Inflatable Stand Up Paddle Board Review (2023)

 It may not seem like it, but there’s more to paddling than meets the eye.
 You need to have first-hand experience to understand that exhilarating feeling you get from it.
 Make sure to fall off a few times for me! ^^

-Check its price and delivery conditions here: Retrospec Weekender 10′ iSUP.
+You can check its price here: Retrospec Weekender 10′ iSUP.

 A Quick Overview for the Hasty

 Retrospec Weekender 10′ iSUP measures: 10’ x 30″ x 6″ (length x width x thickness).
-The max weight capacity is 275 pounds, the board itself weighs 29 pounds, and the package comes with everything you need to get on the water (excluding ankle leash).
+The recommended max weight limit is 275 pounds, the board itself weighs 17 pounds, and the package comes with everything you need to get on the water.

 Who and What Is the Retrospec Weekender 10’ Inflatable SUP Board Designed for?

 Who is this for?
 It’s better suited for average sized or lighter paddlers.
 Given its length (10′) and width (30″), a considerably taller person could use a longer (e.g 11′) and a considerably heavier paddler a wider board (e.g 32″) if you were looking for a stable board for cruising on calmer waters.

 Glance through this SUP Buying Guide for a better overview of things (link opens in a new tab).

 How Does Retrospec Weekender 10′ Inflatable Paddleboard Perform?